cerner/terra-toolkit/scripts/pack/README.md

 ## Description
 `tt-pack` utilizes [npm pack](https://docs.npmjs.com/cli/pack) to create a tarball from a package.

 The tar archive file will be written to the current working directory in the following format: `<package-name>.tgz`.
 Assets should be compiled before packing.
+Everything except the items declared in the npmignore will be included within the tar archive file.

 If there is an existing tar file it will be overwritten.